mondo-mob/spring-boot-gae/README.md

 See [Google Cloud Datastore Backup](README-DATASTORE-BACKUP.md) documentation for more info.

 ### Google Cloud Storage

-- Add spring configuration to enable support for reading/write to Cloud Storage:
+To enable support for reading/write to Cloud Storage via `CloudStorageService` add the following to your spring configuration:
 ```
 spring:
   contrib: